Faculty of Veterinary & Animal Sciences

 • Major achievement: The Breed has been registered as first Indigenous breed of India

 Most interestingly the breed has adapted very well to South Bengal climate.
 It has become very popular among the pig farmers of South Bengal because of its high growth rate at the farmers’ house, low health problem, excellent prolificacy, low mortality at pre-weaning stage, high quality pork and consequently high consumer demand.
 A male or female animal at the age of marketing (10 months) fetches a huge profit margin.
 This has made the breed popular in South Bengal.
-There is always a very high demand for weaned piglets.
+There is always a very high demand for weaned piglets.8.
+PROJECT TITLE: EPIDEMIOLOGY OF EXTENDED-SPECTRUM BETA LACTAMASES (ESBL) IN ENTEROBACTERIACEAE GROUP OF BACTERIA ISOLATED FROM SWINE IN NER (ASSAM, ARUNACHAL PRADESH, MANIPUR, MEGHALAYA, MIZORAM, NAGALAND, SIKKIM & TRIPURA) AND SWINE & POULTRY IN WEST BENGAL:

 • Escherichia coli, Salmonella, Klebsiella were isolated from healthy backyard birds, broilers, krouilers, besides indigenous (non-descript) and farmed pigs.